sammysimmons/milestone4/README.md

 - Imagery - All imagery is from my portfolio which i have permission to use from each of the brands, aslong as the products are already in the public eye.

 ## Future Features

-I AM YET TO GET THE IMAGERY TO WORK THROUGH AWS BUT LITTLE DID I KNOW YOU NEED 24 hours TO VERIFY YOUR ACCOUNT!
-WHICH I STUPIDLY LEFT TO LAST MINUTE BEFORE I SUBMIT ON DEADLINE DUE DATE.
-I WAITING A FEW HOURS AND EVEN CONTACTED AWS TO GET THEM TO SPEED IT THROUGH BUT THEYVE TOLD ME TO AWAIT 24 HOURS __

---Hello there

-Thank you for reaching out today.

-To summarize our chat earlier, you reach out in order to complete the verification of the account.

-I've sent your manual activation request to the service team.
-I'll follow up with you via email as soon as I receive a response.
-Please note, manual activation requests can take up to 24 hours.

-Thank you for your patience while we work on this.

-In the meantime if you have anymore questions, please respond using the link below mmy signature, we will be more than willing to assist you.

-Have a great rest of your day.

-We value your feedback.
-Please share your experience by rating this correspondence using the AWS Support Center link at the end of this correspondence.
-Each correspondence can also be rated by selecting the stars in top right corner of each correspondence within the AWS Support Center.

-Best regards,
-Marcos A
-Amazon Web Services----

-My design career extends from over 10 years experience, which i could put into this website with alot more time.
+-My design career extends from over 10 years experience, which i could put into this website by having a range of portfolio projects accessable, but maybe if theyre password protected.
 - Social interactions, i could do with getting a social platform linked to the site for more advertisment channel
 - how it works page, which could talk more in depth about what to expect my turn around times ect.
 - portfolio could do with expanding on so each could have its own individual page which would talk more in depth about each project
 - including videos
 - having a portal for clients to download their work from once they have logged into the site
-- about which would include more information about me and where i have worked so my journey so far -the checkout to aslo include a form inwhich the client can input personal data/ simular to the form on the product_details page
+- about which would include more information about me and where i have worked so my journey so far -the checkout to also include a form inwhich the client can input personal data/ simular to the form on the product_details page
+- not sure if i would require the checkout service depends if i was to use this as a purchasing platform but i think for what i want to offer you dont really have set charges for, same for websites. unless you go down the route of selling templates.

 ## Testing